Are you looking for Excel tips for students?

 But Excel is not only valuable to businesses; students can also benefit from learning how to use it.

 Unless you’re new to Excel, you already know what it is, and the basic features it has, so I won’t cover these topics.
-Instead, this article discusses how you can use Excel as a student to improve your study habits, organize your information, and research more efficiently.
+Instead, this article discusses how you can use Excel as a student to improve your study habits, organize your information, and research more efficiently, that further will help you to become successful in college.

 However, if you want to learn the basics of Excel for free, I have two courses for you: “Introduction to Microsoft Excel” on Coursera and “Useful Excel for Beginners” on Udemy.
 (Feel free to thank me in the comment 🙂